LebsLabs/SmartFoundry/README.md

 SmartFoundry

-Where smart contracts are “crafted”
+Where smart contracts are “crafted” 🚀

-Hello World!
+Hello World! 👋

-This repository hosts my Smart Contracts, written in Solidity, a language I’ve grown fond of.
+This repository hosts my personal Smart Contracts written in Solidity — a language I've grown to love.

-The contracts are primarily based on Patrick Collins’ tutorials on YouTube and serve as practice for learning bridging, deployment, and general Solidity coding.
-Similar code can be found elsewhere on the web, so the focus here is more on learning and experimentation.
+The contracts are primarily inspired by Patrick Collins' excellent YouTube tutorials and serve as hands-on practice for learning key concepts like bridging, deployment, and general Solidity development.
+Similar code examples can be found across the web, so the main focus here is learning and experimentation.

+What makes this repo special?
+The real value lies in the detailed READMEs for each contract, where I break down:
-The added value comes from the READMEs, where I explain how each smart contract works, as well as the tools, plug-ins, hot wallets, and other resources used in the crafting process.
+- How the smart contract works under the hood
+- The tools, plugins, hot wallets, and resources used during development

-This repository is a work in progress and subject to constant updates.
+- Step-by-step deployment instructions and insights This repository is a work in progress and will be updated regularly as I continue learning.

-The repository includes:
+Contracts Included:

+SimpleStorage
-- SimpleStorage - a Smart contract deployed on ZkSync L2 Sepolia Testnet that helps us to store a name of a person and his or her favorite number.
+A basic smart contract deployed on the zkSync Era Sepolia Testnet.
+It allows storing a person's name and their favorite number.
-  //add etherscan, add ZkSync links

-- FundMe - a smart contract that accepts() and sends() funds.
-The contract helps to understand how the smart contracts are reading(import) data from other SmartContracts, in this case: chainlink feeds(ETH/USD converter).
-          Within this Smart Contract is also possibe to read simple Smart contract mathematics where we learn to convert Eth, Gwei & Wei using 'Scentific notations' or 'literals' for very long number e.g. 1e18.
-  //add feeds fro chain.link
+🔗 View on zkSync Block Explorer
+🔗 Verify on zkSync Etherscan equivalent

+FundMe
+A crowdfunding-style contract that allows users to fund and withdraw ETH.
+Great for understanding:
+How smart contracts import and read data from external contracts (in this case, Chainlink Price Feeds for ETH/USD conversion) Basic arithmetic in Solidity: converting between ETH, Gwei, and Wei using scientific notation literals (e.g., 1e18) 🔗 Chainlink ETH/USD Price Feed on Sepolia

+More contracts and detailed explanations coming soon!
 Wishing you a great day,
-LebsLabs
+LebsLabs ✨